ieee8023/blindtool/README.md

-# BlindTool – Helping the Blind See using Deep Learning
+# BlindTool – A mobile app that gives a "sense of vision" to the blind with deep learning

 By Joseph Paul Cohen (2015), Released under a BSD License